moisesmmele/powerlock-win/README.md

     ```powershell
     .\main.ps1
     ```
-4.  **Preflight Checks**: The script will:
+4.  **Preflight & Escalation**:
-    -   Verify Admin privileges.
-    -   Check for a generic "Administrator" backup account.
-    -   Create a **System Restore Point**.
+    -   The script verifies if you are running as a suitable Secondary Administrator.
+    -   If not, it will prompt you to enable/create one and will **automatically restart** itself as that user once credentials are provided.
-5.  **Target Selection**: You will be prompted to select which Local User Account to restrict.
+5.  **Target Selection**: You will be prompted to select which *other* Local User Account to restrict.
 6.  **Menu**:
     -   Select `1` to **Enable Restrictions**.
-(Requires configuring the Dead-Man's Hand timer).
+(Requires configuring the Auto-Recovery timer).
-    -   Select `2` to **Disable Restrictions** (Restore defaults and unregister recovery task).
+    -   Select `2` to **Disable Restrictions** (Restores defaults and unregisters recovery task).

 ## Recovery

 If you are locked out:
 1.  **Wait**: The Auto-Recovery timer (set during setup) will automatically unlock the system eventually.
-2.  **Manual Recovery**: If the timer fails or was disabled manually, log in with the **Backup Administrator Account** ensuring you have one enabled, and manually run `recovery.ps1` as SYSTEM (requires PsExec or Task Scheduler intervention) or simply use `main.ps1` to Disable restrictions if the backup admin was not restricted.
+2.  **Manual Recovery**: If the timer fails or was disabled manually:
+    -   Log in with the **Secondary Administrator Account**.
+    -   Run `main.ps1` and select "Disable Restrictions".
+    -   (Advanced) Run `recovery.ps1` as SYSTEM using Task Scheduler or PsExec.

 ## Disclaimer